 It’s the holiday season, and Giving Tuesday is right around the corner.
 With all of this going on, the end of the year is the most popular time for people to make charitable donations, and it’s important for nonprofit organizations to optimize their donation forms in advance.
-Read on for our hand-picked donation form best practices.

 If first-time donors have a positive experience giving to your nonprofit during the holiday season, they’re more likely to donate again in the future.
 In this blog post, we’ll explain the significance of Giving Tuesday and walk through the steps you need to take in order to ready yourself, your organization, and your donation forms for a successful season of charitable giving.